Shopping & Sourcing Guide · Updated June 2026

 Pallets stripped and dumped directly into floor bins for public sale

-The Goodwill Donation Lifecycle: What "Post-Consumer" Salvage Means
+The Goodwill Donation Lifecycle: What "Post-Consumer" Means

 Shoppers sorting through bins at the Goodwill As-Is Outlet and Donation Center in Oregon